on-the-t/on-the-t.github.io/_posts/2015-09-10-IBM-Insights.md

 At the 2015 US Open, IBM is continuing its long partnership with the USTA to bring tennis fans "[more than the score](http://www.usopen.org/en_US/ibmsports/index.html)".
 One of the main ways that Big Blue is going beyond the score is with their _Keys to the Match_--basically, a dashboard with performance targets for a given head-to-head.

 If you are like me and have ever perused the Keys on a changeover over player bathroom break, you might have wondered exactly _what_ insights they contain.
 But the company that built Deep Blue and Watson must certainly know what they are doing when it comes to tennis analytics, right?
-There ads are an equation for goodness sakes ("IBM + Tennis Data = More than the Score").
+Their ads are an equation for goodness sakes ("IBM + Tennis Data = More than the Score").

-As luck would have it, when seeking shelter during the rain delay of the Halep-Azarenka quarterfinal yesterday, I found myself under the canopy of IBM's booth at Flushing Meadows next to a smiling company rep. At least, I assume he was a rep; he wore a blue shirt and offered to answer some of my questions about the company's _Keys_, in any case.
-Here is a summary of what I learned...
+As luck would have it, when seeking shelter during the rain delay of the Halep-Azarenka quarterfinal yesterday, I found myself under the canopy of IBM's booth at Flushing Meadows next to a smiling company rep. (At least, I assume he was a rep; he wore a blue shirt and offered to answer some of my questions about the company's _Keys_, in any case.)
+Here is a summary of our conversation and what I learned...

 ---